-Jan Bruce, CEO of meQuilibrium and Entrepreneur in Residence at Chrysalis Ventures, was recently interviewed by JWT Intelligence’s blog.
+Jan Bruce, CEO of meQuilibrium and Entrepreneur in Residence at Chrysalis, was recently interviewed by JWT Intelligence’s blog.
 At Chrysalis we continue to believe those who are more engaged in their health, whether it be via technologies or management tools like meQulibrium, are healthier as a result.

 An excerpt of the interview is below.
 The complete interview can be found here.

 We talked with media entrepreneur Jan Bruce while researching one of our 10 Trends for 2013, The Super Stress Era.
 As our big and small stressors are multiplying, there’s also a growing awareness of stress’s serious effects on health and productivity.
 Bruce has identified stress as “the new fat,” and her current venture, meQuilibrium, is a digital coaching system for individuals and corporations to achieve measurable results in stress management and wellness.
 The system offers a next-generation blend of Web, video and mobile technologies to deliver personalized 360-degree lifestyle programs.
 We discussed the causes of the stress epidemic, the health effects of stress and what companies, governments and brands should be doing about it.